 I’m modeling my attitude off that of an unwed knocked up teenager.

-You have read this article best friend: Lauren / Christmas / Crohn's / family / humility / personal post / religion with the title Emulating the Virgin Mary.
-You can bookmark this page URL http://myclosetnadinesh.blogspot.com/2012/12/emulating-virgin-mary.html.
+with the title Emulating the Virgin Mary.
+You can bookmark this page URL https://myclosetnadinesh.blogspot.com/2012/12/emulating-virgin-mary.html.
 Thanks!